flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

  :align: center
  :scale: 50%

- SBUS and SPEKTRUM
+ SBUS and SPEKTRUM RC Input Ports

 .. important:: It is recommended to use PPM/PWM for RC Input.
-For using SBUS/SPEK please contact us.
+For using SBUS/SPEK please contact us at ``admin@navstik.org``.

-.. warning:: Before you power up your device make sure no props are attached to the motors.
+.. .. warning:: Before you power up your device make sure no props are attached to the motors.